-There will be 4 groups meeting weekly across Fife, and Cruse is looking for different volunteers to be a part of each one.
-Each meeting will be no longer than an hour and a half, and you only need to volunteer for one, so it doesn't require a huge commitment.
+There are 5 groups meeting fortnightly across Fife, and Cruse Scotland is looking for different volunteers to be a part of each one.
+Each meeting is no longer than an hour and a half, and you only need to volunteer for one, so it doesn't require a huge commitment.
 Just an hour and a half of your time could help to make a massive difference in the lives of members who are experiencing grief.

 no upper age limit has been specified